julian-forero/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 <!-- ------------------------ -->
 ## Conclusion and Resources
 Congratulations, you have successfully completed this quickstart!
-Through this quickstart, we were able to showcase how Cortex Analyst allows business users to ask natural-language questions over their structured data to perform analysis and receive trusted answers to business questions.
+Through this quickstart, we were able to showcase how Cortex Analyst allows data and developer teams to quickly enable business users to have a solution that enables them to ask natural-language questions over their structured data to perform analysis and receive trusted answers to business questions.

 ### What you learned
 - How to create a semantic model YAML file